VladimirTechMan/salsa-format-spec/README.md

 ####4.1.1 Encoding

 A SALSA file MUST be a text file saved in UTF-8 encoding.
 Other encodings are forbidden.
-A SALSA file consumer MUST ignore a byte-order mark if it exists in the file, and a SALSA file creator MAY emit a byte-order UTF-8 mark in the file.
+A SALSA file consumer MUST ignore a byte-order mark (BOM) if it exists in the file, and a SALSA file creator MAY emit a byte-order UTF-8 mark in the file.

 ####4.1.2 File Name Extension

-A SALSA file creator SHOULD use the _*.salsa_ file name extension for the created SALSA files unless it is explicitly configured to use a different extension.
+A SALSA file creator SHOULD use the _\*.salsa_ file name extension for the created SALSA files unless it is explicitly configured to use a different extension.

 ####4.1.3 Optional compression

 To reduce the size of SALSA files for the purpose of storing or sending them, the SALSA file creator or the end users MAY compress the original text file using any available compression method and utility, as convenient.
 The details associated with that process and file naming are out of scope for this specification.
 In particular, any appropriate file name extension MAY be used in such a case.
-(As an example, for ZIP-compressed SALSA files the _*.salz_ file name extension could be used.)
+(As an example, for ZIP-compressed SALSA files the _\*.salz_ file name extension could be used.)

 ###4.2 List of objects